benjymous/annotations/sandman/sandman.16.md

 - Neil Gaiman, via Tanaqui C. Weaver <cen@vax.oxford.ac.uk> expanded on material in Rose's room.
 - David Goldfarb <goldfarb@ocf.berkeley.edu> speculated on the nature of an Endless disaster.
 - Ralf Hildebrandt added more details.
+- Richard Munn included a better quality copy of the G.K.
+Chesterton photo